 What dice game list would be complete without a game with a push your luck mechanism?
 Dice Bazaar has it in spades…or is it pips?
 In Dice Bazaar players purchase goods from the merchant by rolling their dice and matching die faces with corresponding dice found under each product.
 Be the first to purchase a product and you get to reset the market (and mess with your opponents) by rerolling the dice.
 Each purchased product can be upsold to gain even more points.
 Control the market and win the game in Dice Bazaar.

-Read my full review of Dice Bazaar
+Read our review of Dice Bazaar